ctu-mrs/ctu-mrs.github.io/docs/20-installation/10-native-installation.md

 * `sudo apt upgrade` will download the new versions of packages.
   * `--with-new-pkgs` will ensure that if new dependency appears for an already installed package, it will be installed as well.
   * `--allow-downgrades` will allow to downgrade a package version.
 This happens when installing our forks of official ROS packages.

+## Note

+ROS2 relies heavily on Python utilities.
+On Ubuntu 24.04, however, daily work with system-wide packages (ROS2 Python utilities are installed system-wide) is discouraged in favor of virtual environments.
+Make sure your virtual environment can see the system-wide packages.
+(E.g., with `virtualenv` utility, use the `--system-site-packages`.)